 CH4 Connections—the Methane Emissions Conference

-The rapidly changing landscape of technology, regulation, and work practices will take center stage at the fourth annual CH4 Connections conference on December 12-13, 2017 in Fort Collins, CO.
-The 2016 conference was hosted in in Washington, D.C., bringing together more than 120 leading research experts, policy makers, and environmental advocates to collaborate and share perspectives.
+The rapidly changing landscape of technology, regulation, and work practices will take center stage at the fourth annual CH4 Connections conference on September 25-26, 2018 in Fort Collins, CO.
+The 2017 conference was also hosted in Fort Collins, bringing together more than 120 leading research experts, policy makers, and environmental advocates to collaborate and share perspectives.
 Methane leakage, technologies to detect and reduce emissions, policy and regulatory options, and business implications and opportunities were addressed.

 Center for Methane Research (CMR)